 - Stakeholder engagement exercises are already widely used to consult with interested parties and map out concerns and issues.
 More often used by larger organizations engaging with corporate social responsibility initiatives,

-- Consultation meetings with neighbourhoods and NGOs on environment, planning and development issues are often used by major industrial plants with significant HSE risks,
+- Consultation meetings with neighborhoods and NGOs on environmental, planning, and development issues are often used by major industrial plants with significant HSE risks,

 - Meetings and other interactions with regulators can encompass, for example, critical issues on product specifications and conformity from an environmental perspective, as well as issues with regulators on compliance and developing compliance against emerging requirements and standards,

-- Employee meetings, consultations and feedback activities – this should be happening already, but maybe this will prompt more efforts to improve an area which has been at risk of “lip service” to ISO 14001:2004,
+- Employee meetings, consultations, and feedback activities – this should be happening already, but maybe this will prompt more efforts to improve an area that has been at risk of “lip service” to ISO 14001:2004,

 - Supplier reviews and relationship management- many organizations are trying to get much more mutual benefit from the supplier-client relationships which are critical to mutual success.